 I really do think that this property is very well located.
 If you want a condominium with easy access to the MRT Station, this is it.
 Moreover, Woodleigh is going to be a brand new town.
 This is the best selling point for this development.
 Whether to rent out or if you are looking to purchase a unit for your own stay, this is something to consider.

 The developer is experienced.
 Their portfolio includes developments like High Park Residences, Grange infinite, Lincoln Suites, [email protected], Fulcrum, Junction Nine and Nine Residences.
 CEL Development, Heeton Holdings and KSH Holdings are experienced in development and construction.
 The consortium is a coming together of three experienced parties.

 Disclaimer: I am a licensed real estate salesperson at the point of writing this review.
-My real estate agency is the marketing agency for Park Colonial and as a real estate salesperson, I can bring buyers to both these projects and earn a commision.
+My real estate agency is the marketing agency for Park Colonial and will earn a commission is I bring a buyer to the project and he or she makes a purchase.
 In fact, I can bring buyers to just about any project and earn a commission.
 My reason for writing this review is to share my personal view about the developments and hopefully share some insight to help buyers make a more informed buying decision.

 For more information about Park Colonial, you can visit this Park Colonial Website.

 P.P.S.
 I have just started a YouTube Channel and I will be uploading weekly videos explaining the various investment terms and jargon which may come in handy for some.
 Do consider subscribing to my YouTube Channel for useful investment content videos.
 You can access my YouTube Channel here.